RedBirdOBX/City-Info-API-NET8/README.md

 04.11.2024

 **1.3.0**
-- Added example of [HttpOptions] verb.
+- Added example of [HttpOptions] on Cities endpoint.
 - Added example of [HttpHead] attribute.
 Would be useful in pagination requests.
 Wanting header data back but not the body.
 - Updated Postman collection.
 - Added [ProducesDefaultResponseType] attributes to Controller actions.